 During your first visit to the school, you may also have the opportunity to meet with one of our Financial Aid Advisors.
 For students who qualify, some of our programs are eligible for federal grants and loans.
 Your advisor will go through all of the options that may be available, and they can also assist you in submitting your FAFSA (Free Application for Federal Student Aid).

 Once you have gathered all of the necessary information, submitted your FAFSA (if applicable), and decided on a program, the next step is to contact the Admissions Department to schedule an appointment to apply or enroll.
 The entire enrollment process for many of the programs can usually be completed in one day.
 Programs with a selective application process (Diagnostic Medical Sonography, Cardiovascular Technologist, Diagnostic Cardiac Sonography, MRI Technologist, Neurodiagnostic Technologist, and Surgical Technologist) may take longer for a decision to be made.

 On the day of your application/enrollment you will be required to take an entrance exam.
 All of our programs require students to obtain a minimum score on the entrance exam prior to enrolling.
 After passing the entrance exam, all students will be interviewed by a school official.
 Certain programs require the interview to be conducted by the director of education, a program director, or the school director.

-For programs with open enrollment, you will be permitted to enroll in your program of choice upon successful completion of the interview and entrance exam.
+For certain programs, you will be permitted to enroll in your program of choice upon successful completion of the interview and entrance exam.
 Please make sure to bring the following items to your application or enrollment appointment:

 2 forms of identification (driver's license, passport, social security card, government-issued ID, student ID, etc.)